cocoon-yang/drawsvg/README.md

 # drawsvg
 Scalable Vector Graphics (SVG) is a language for describing two-dimensional graphics in XML[1].
-This module is intend to draw a vector graph with text commands, thus every piexl is under control.
+This module is intend to write a vector graph with text commands, thus every piexl is under control.

-The element of the svg document can be divided into three parts: element head, content and element end.
+The elements of a svg file constitute a tree data structure with a root node named as "svg".
+An element of the svg document can be divided into three parts: element head, content and element end.
 A long list of attributions of the element are inserted into the element head.
-These elements constitute a tree data structure with a root node named as "svg".
-This module just put these attributions into a list and put them in proper place.
+This module just put these attributions into a list and lay them at proper place.

 ## Examples